How to Get to Cabarete from Santo Domingo

 TOTAL TIME: About 4-5 hours.

 Renting a car here may not be what you are used to.
 The one-way costs for rental cars can be very expensive in this country.
 Most companies do not give a clear quote and when you return the car, you could find yourself shocked with a lot more money on your bill than you anticipated or were told.

 Once you are in the vicinity:

-We do not have addresses like you are probably familiar with, so below you will find a little map outlining how to get to Cabarete Palm Beach Condos from the center of Cabarete.
+We do not have addresses like you are probably familiar with, so below you will find a little map outlining how to get to Cabarete Palm Beach Condos from the centre of Cabarete.
 Basically, once you see the Banco del Progreso sign on the right, start looking for the Century 21/Juan Perdomo Realty sign on the left.
 It is in a blue building shaped sort of like a triangle on the corner.
-Make a left at Juan Perdomo, and head down what looks like an alley way.
+Make a left at Juan Perdomo, and head down what looks like an alleyway.
 Our office is at the end of the alley on the left.

 DISCLAIMER: THERE ARE SURELY MANY OTHER WAYS TO GET TO CABARETE FROM SANTO DOMINGO.
 Make sure you do your own fact checking at the links provided since schedules, prices, and routes may change over time.